 Now add to this the new customers you will obtain in this borderless online community, and you will quickly realize many new revenue streams.

 Streamlining your business processes, is truly the focus of this article.
 Once you realize that it’s the “way” you’ve been doing business, you will see just how slow and lethargic your business is today.
-The moment you realize you can put down the “hammer and chisel”, you will never go back to running your business the way you do today.
+The moment you realize you can put down the “hammer and chisel”, you will never go back to running your business the way you did in years past.

 Sometimes it’s much easier to see the forest from the trees when you’re standing outside the forest.
 So let’s take a hypothetical thought experiment and try to build some business processes that will force your business to fail!